tModLoader/tModLoader/PortingNotes_1.4.5.md

 - NPCID.Sets.IsGoldCritter has been added, seems to be an exact clone of GoldCrittersCollection.
 Link each other in documentation?
 - Move NPCID.Sets.SpawnFromLastEmptySlot docs to SearchSpawnSlotsInReverse and delete from .TML.cs
 - https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
 Patches in AWorkshopPublishInfoState deleted.
 Verify that existing workshop publicity still correctly updates UI without requiring a click.
+- RecipeGroup has changed dramatically.
+We'll need to adjust how modded groups merge and document the new behaviors and new ctors.
+The tml added methods might also be superfluous now.
+- AmmoID.SEts.IsArrow/IsBullet/IsSpecialist can be removed from .TML.cs and docs moved over.
+- Mount.Dismount now has a ignoreEffect parameter, this might duplicate the skipDust variable used in MountLoader.Dismount.
+Adjust patches (and docs) accordingly if they should be the same.
+When is it set?
+Do modded mounts need to care about when ignoreEffect was true or false?
+- Need to add `mountedPlayer.allDamage += 0.1f;` patch to `Mount.UpdateEffects` for Mounts 62 and 63 (Chillet)
+- Check for new `XDamage += ` results and fix them all to use `allDamage`.

 # New Fields that might need more documentation